gjyoung1974/vgs_cardform_demo/README.md

 Example VGS Dashboard Rules config for this demo:

+In the VGS Dashboard: http://dashboard.verygoodsecurity.com
-Here we add rules to intercept and securely transform our data elements
+ we add rules to intercept and securely transform our data elements
 ![VGS Rules Config](./docs/rules.png)
 Select all the fields we post to our mobile backend API & set the secure transform rules